Junaid-D/FTP-py/README.md

 `py GUI_Client.py` or `python GUI_Client.py`

 Please do not use the CL client as its functionality has not been updated.

 The client can be used by interacting with the given buttons and supplying appropriate inputs in pop-ups.
 These buttons are selectively enabled/disabled: if a button is disabled it means that a prior action must be taken e.g. do a PASV before RETR.

-Please do not use the CL client as its functionality has not been updated.

 Server:

 `cd Server`

 `py FTP-Server.py` or `python FTP-Server.py`

+### NB.
+Change line 9 in the FTP-Server code to the IPv4 address of the machine you wish to run the server on: `host = 'yourIP'`.
+You can also change the port as per your needs.

 ### Firewall Settings